Have you started planning for Christmas? The food I mean rather than the presents.

 Inside, the pudding is soft and the syrup soaks into the centre when you pour it on top of the warm cake.
 It won’t get dry when you steam the pudding, and the texture is just perfect.

-If you are a fan of slow cooker puddings, you are in the right place!
-Check out my slow cooker archives for loads more ideas.
+If you are a fan of slow cooker puddings and desserts, you are in the right place!
+Check out all my slow cooker desserts recipes for loads more ideas.

 Pin my slow cooker gingerbread pudding for later!